Study options

 Structure of studies

 The teaching staff and students plan the education content by means of the PSP discussions.
-The starting point for the education is the student’s own desire to develop and direct his/her professional skills in the field of film and television producing as well as the modules built around this.
+The starting point for the education is the student’s own desire to develop and direct their professional skills in the field of film and television producing as well as the modules built around this.
 At the beginning of master’s studies, a plan is made concerning the projects included in the studies and realised at the school and the general topics, realisation method and schedule for the reports and essays written in conjunction with the studies.

 Master’s students become familiar with the specialisations of their fellow students and participate in courses dealing with these areas.